 - Troubleshoot your site and fix bugs.

-Site migrations are a big undertaking, but using the checklist we provided should make the process run more smoothly and help to mitigate risks.
+Site migrations are a big undertaking, but using these checklists should make the process run more smoothly and help to mitigate risks.

-Although site migrations can be a pain, remember that they are necessary and can provide big benefits for organic search, user experience, and design when they are carried out correctly.
+Although website migrations can be a pain, remember that when necessary, they can provide many benefits for organic search, user experience, and design — as long as they’re done correctly.